Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You are designing an intrusion detection prevention (IDS/IPS) solution for a customer web application in a single VPC.
-You are considering the options for implementing lOS IPS protection for traffic coming from the Internet.
+You are considering the options for implementing IOS IPS protection for traffic coming from the Internet.
 Which of the following options would you consider?
 (Choose 2 answers)

 - [x] Implement IDS/IPS agents on each Instance running in VPC.
 - [ ] Configure an instance in each subnet to switch its network interface card to promiscuous mode and analyze network traffic.